ROCm/omniperf/docs/tutorial/includes/lds-examples.rst

 conflict!

-Recalling our discussion of bank conflicts in our :doc:`LDS <local-data-share>` description:
+Recalling our discussion of bank conflicts in our :doc:`LDS </conceptual/local-data-share>` description:

 A bank conflict occurs when two (or more) work-items in a wavefront want to read, write, or atomically update different addresses that map to the same bank in the same cycle.
-In this case, the conflict detection hardware will determined a new schedule such that the **access is split into multiple cycles with no conflicts in any single cycle.**
+In this case, the conflict detection hardware will determined a new schedule such that the access is split into multiple cycles with no conflicts in any single cycle.

 Here we see the conflict resolution hardware in action!
 Because we have engineered our kernel to generate conflicts, we expect our bank conflict